Comic

 Conspiranoia, REM and pop culture

 In 1994, the group REM released What’s the frequency, Kenneth?, the first single from the album Monster.
 Behind that song lies a well of paranoid delusions and conspiracy theories that began in 1983 with the beating that a disturbed William Tager gave to Dan Rather, the CBS anchor.
 Marcos Prior and Danide explore the real events and connections with pop culture of this strange and fascinating story.
-“I wanted to build a kind of puzzle that also touches on genres like thriller and science fiction and allowed me to talk about REM,” says Prior, who wrote the script with Danide in mind, with whom he had already collaborated on landmark works of modern Catalan auteur comics such as Fagocitosis and Potlatch.
-“It was hard for me to draw it, because it has a somewhat complicated tone between tragedy and humor, it has a lot of black humor and this critique of United States culture and the media that is very characteristic of Marcos,” says Danide, who alternates a hyperrealistic style for television textures and psychedelic experiments for Tager's fantastic delusions.
+“I wanted to build a kind of puzzle that also touches on genres like thriller and science fiction and allowed me to talk about REM,” says Prior, who wrote the script with Danide in mind, with whom he had already collaborated on landmark works of modern Catalan author comics such as Fagocitosis and Potlatch.
+“It was hard for me to draw, because it has a somewhat complicated tone between tragedy and humor, it has a lot of black humor and that critique of United States culture and the media that is very characteristic of Marcos,” says Danide, who alternates a hyperrealistic style for television textures and psychedelic experiments for Tager's fantastic delusions.

-Activism with tooth and nail
+Activism with teeth and nails

 Living in fear of war

-“The fear of war has accompanied me my whole life”.
-It is the first sentence ofEsperant els bàrbars, and the confession made by the author, Pol Guillen, for whom a trip to Bosnia at the end of the Balkan conflict marked him forever as a young man.
-“I was very impressed by the everydayness with which the war was lived, and there I realized that there were no good guys or bad guys,” recalls Guillen, who, although he was tempted to dedicate the comic strip to his experience in Bosnia, preferred to articulate a kind of first-person essay on the strange relationship we have today with war, from a fragile sense of distance and security that can be shattered at any moment.
-“I am not a philosopher, but I like political philosophy and I wanted to do a very personal reflection on the warmongering that dominates current society,” explains Guillen, whose interest in dialoguing with the world through drawing comes from his family: his father is Joan Guillen, a set designer and satirical illustrator who did graphic humor in 70s magazines such as Tele/eXpres and Por Favor.
-The son will soon debut in long-form comics with La veu del poble, an adaptation of Ibsen's play L’enemic del poble which Guillen sets in Empordà in the early 20th century, when the Mancomunitat created the Costa Brava brand.
+“The fear of war has accompanied me all my life.”
+This is the first sentence of Waiting for the Barbarians, and the confession made by the author, Pol Guillen, who as a young man was forever marked by a trip to Bosnia at the end of the Balkan conflict.
+“I was very struck by the everydayness with which war was lived, and there I realized that there were no good guys or bad guys,” recalls Guillen, who, although he was tempted to dedicate the comic to his experience in Bosnia, preferred to articulate a kind of first-person essay on the strange relationship we have today with war, from a fragile sense of distance and security that can be shattered at any moment.
+“I am not a philosopher, but I like political philosophy and I wanted to make a very personal reflection on the warmongering that dominates current society,” explains Guillen, for whom the interest in dialoguing with the world through drawing runs in the family: his father is Joan Guillen, a set designer and satirical illustrator who did graphic humor in 70s magazines like Tele/eXpres and Por Favor.
+The son will soon debut in long-form comics with The Voice of the People, an adaptation of Ibsen's play An Enemy of the People which Guillen sets in the Empordà region of the early 20th century, when the Commonwealth created the Costa Brava brand.

 stats